Settlement secured for family of former British Rail worker following asbestos-related death

 Claire Spearpoint, asbestos claims solicitor at Leigh Day, said:

 “Timothy did not work directly with asbestos but died as a result of coming into contact with it at British Rail’s Temple Mills site, highlighting just how dangerous asbestos is.

 “Although this settlement doesn’t make up for the loss of Timothy, we are pleased that a settlement has been secured to help support his family.”

-Claire Spearpoint is an associate solicitor in the industrial disease team.
+Claire Spearpoint is a senior associate solicitor in the industrial disease team.

 Asbestos and industrial diseases